cncf/filterable-landscape/README.md

   1) processed_landscape.yml - our source with extra fields from saved 3rd party data.

   `yarn run babel-node tools/fetchImages` uses these files:
-  1) landscape.yml - our source
+  1) processed_landscape.yml - our source with extra fields from saved 3rd party data, so we get a proper company name
   2) src/hosted_logos - some logos are stored locally
   3) src/imageUrls.yml - result from a previous run of this command.
 Saves us a time on image postprocessing